1.19. Barebox Bootchooser¶

 1.19.6.
 Using the State Framework as Backend for Run-Time Variable Data¶

-Usually the bootchooser modifies its data in global variables which are connected to non volatile variables.
+Usually bootchooser modifies its data in global variables which are connected to non volatile variables.

 Alternatively the Barebox State Framework can be used for this data, which allows to store this data redundantly in some kind of persistent memory.

-In order to let the bootchooser use the state framework for its storage
+In order to let bootchooser use the state framework for its storage

 backend, configure the bootchooser.state_prefix